lochenchou/MOSNet/README.md

 The model is trained on the large listening evaluation results released by the Voice Conversion Challenge 2018.<br>
 The listening test results can be downloaded from [here](https://datashare.is.ed.ac.uk/handle/10283/3257)<br>
 The databases and results (submitted speech) can be downloaded from [here](https://datashare.is.ed.ac.uk/handle/10283/3061)<br>

+# Citation
+If you find this work useful in your research, please consider citing:
+    @inproceedings{mosnet,
+      author={Lo, Chen-Chou and Fu, Szu-Wei and Huang, Wen-Chin and Wang, Xin and Yamagishi, Junichi and Tsao, Yu and Wang, Hsin-Min}, title={MOSNet: Deep Learning based Objective Assessment for Voice Conversion}, year=2019,
+      booktitle={Proc.
+Interspeech 2019},
+    }

+# License
+This work is released under MIT License (see LICENSE file for details).